Enalye/grimoire/docs/index.md

 ```
 If no type is specified, or declared as let, the variable will be automatically declared as `var`.

-The variable type must be convertible from the array's values, or it will raise a runtime error.
+The variable type must be convertible from the list's values, or it will raise a runtime error.

 ### Iterators